manojmukkamala/Linear_Regression/README.md

-# Linear_Regression
+# Regression

-A repository to hold my work on Linear Regression models.
+A repository to hold my work on Linear Regression & Logistic Regression (Classification) models.